 To reflect heat, radiant barriers are typically made of aluminum foil.
-Aluminum foil is the best type of material for radiant heat barriers because it:
+Aluminum foil is the best type of material for radiant heat barriers

 - Reflects heat: Aluminum foil has a reflective property that allows it to reflect radiant heat.
 As those hot rays from the sun hit it, they’re reflected back out and away from your attic, minimizing or eliminating the heat that passes through your roof and into your home.

 - Doesn’t radiate heat: Aluminum is a type of soft metal, and typically you think of metals as easy conductors of heat.
 But, in fact, aluminum actually gives off very little heat that it absorbs.
 This is why you can pick a piece of foil off a hot dish fairly soon after it has been in the oven.
 While the aluminum may have absorbed the heat, it does not emit it into the air around it.